-Hedging, in finance, is the practice of safeguarding one’s resources (investments, income etc) from losses due to market volatility.
-The practice often involves investment in a product to offset the risk of adverse price movements in another investment.
+Hedging, in finance, is the practice of safeguarding one’s resources (investments, income, etc.) from losses due to market volatility.
+The method often involves investing in a product to offset the risk of adverse price movements in another investment.

-In our individual walks of life, insurance can be considered to be a hedging product.
-However, mostly, hedging is used to denote strategies used in markets with derivatives, currencies, commodities, stocks, interest rates etc.
+In our walks of life, insurance can be considered to be a hedging product.
+However, mostly, Hedging is used to denote strategies used in markets with derivatives, currencies, commodities, stocks, interest rates, etc.

-Both retail investors and institutional investors engage in hedging to manage risk and minimise their exposure to risk and its negative impact.
+Both retail investors and institutional investors engage in Hedging to manage risk and minimize their exposure to risk and its negative impact.